juanelviztoo/Foundation-on-Artificial-Intelligence/README.md

 ## Number 3 - EDA & Data Visualization using Pandas
 HR professionals generally lag behind with respect to analytics and data visualization competency.
 Thus, Dr. Carla Patalano set out to create their own HR-related dataset, which is used in one of the graduate MSHRM courses called HR Metrics and Analytics, at New England College of Business.
 He created this data set.
 We will use the data set to analyze the data and make some prediction models.

+So, in essence, participants are instructed to develop / continue a python [PANDAS] program which is used to process the dataset that has been provided along with the EDA process and also visualize the data.
+In addition, there are several questions that must also be answered by participants based on the program that has been developed.

 TO DO:
 1. Answer multiple aggregations questions using Pandas. (please refer to .ipynb for detailed questions).